lacymorrow/xspf-playlist/README.md

 Nested directories can be treated as the `<artist>` and `<album>` fields with a hierarchy like `media/artist/album/track.xxx`

-### xspfPlaylist( media, [{ options }], [ callback( err, res ) ])
+### xspfPlaylist( media, [, { options }] [, stream] [, callback( err, res ) ])

 Accepts either a directory path as a string or an array of track objects as media input.
+Outputs an XSPF playlist as a sting.

+Stream and Callback APIs are provided if `true` or a `function` are passed as the last parameter, respectively.

-A callback API is provided.
-Returns a Promise which resolves to a string.
+Returns a Promise which resolves to a string by default.

 ```javascript
 const xspfPlaylist = require('xspf-playlist')